szabgab/developer-dashboard/README.md

 * Are there pull-requests waiting for me?
 * Are there open issues waiting for me?
+* List all the pull-requests I sent. (show only the ones that have not been integrated yet)
 * Which CI system do I have set up for the repository?
 * [Get community profile metrics](https://docs.github.com/en/rest/reference/repos#get-community-profile-metrics)